Fresh water, the reward of land restoration, flows in Ethiopia’s dry zone

 Professor Mitiku of Mek’ele University and Chris Reij of the World Resources Institute (WRI) served as facilitators and the tour’s interpreters (Mitiku from the local Tigrinya language to English, and Reij from English to French).
 Both men have a deep knowledge of the transformation that has taken place in the area, having been there from the 1990s when a grassroots land restoration movement started.

-Through interacting with local community leaders and farmers, we discovered what it took to achieve: leadership, community buy-in, people’s hard labour and support from government and partners.
+Through interacting with local community leaders and farmers, we discovered what it took to achieve the astonishing land restoration success: leadership, community buy-in, people’s hard labour and support from government and partners.

 Abreha we Atsbeha